ChrisMBarr/LyricConverter/README.md

    Add tests to verify that this new output type can take all kinds of `ISong` objects and convert them to the expected output `string`

-> I am not in any way affiliated with R-Technics' [SongShow Plus](https://songshowplus.com/) or Renewed Vision's [ProPresenter](https://www.renewedvision.com/propresenter.php).
+> I am not in any way affiliated with any of the companies or organizations that make any of the lyric file formats or presentation software listed here